LIMUNIMI/ASMD/README.md

 ## Ground-truth json format

-The ground_truth is contained in json files indexed in `datasets.json`.
+The ground_truth is contained in JSON files indexed in each definition file.
 Each ground truth file contains only one isntrument in a dictionary with the following structure:
 1. `non_aligned`: